Burp Suite, Website Hacking

 We see a Submit request Button is seen in the browser after that click on it.

-It appears to us that the amount is reduced as we have transferred the amount from the account by making changes in the CSRF HTML code as shown in the image.
+We have reduced the amount as we transferred it from the account by making changes in the CSRF HTML code as shown in the image.

 Author: Ashray Gupta is a Researcher and Technical Writer at Hacking ArticlesHe is a certified ethical hacker, web penetration tester and a researcher in nanotechnology.
 Contact Here